michieltjampens/dcafs/docs/Basics.md

 As always, this has a couple of extras...
 * By default, the earlier defined eol is appended (so the first command actually sends important\r\n).
   * But eol can be omitted:
-    * by using CTRL+s instead of enter.
+    * By using CTRL+s instead of enter.
     * Ending with \0, so `dice:hello?\0` won't get crlf appended.
 * Hexadecimal escape characters are allowed, so `dice:hello?` and `dice:hello\x3F` send the same thing
-    * alternatively, `dice:\h(0x68,0x65,0x6c,0x6c,0x6f,0x3f,0xd,0xa)` would do the same thing, note that the eol sequence needs to be added manually
+    * Alternatively, `dice:\h(0x68,0x65,0x6c,0x6c,0x6f,0x3f,0xd,0xa)` would do the same thing, note that the eol sequence needs to be added manually
-* Incase the device being talked to, wants to receive ESC, either use the hex options or just press ESC.
+* In case the device being talked to, wants to receive ESC, either use the hex options or just press ESC.
 * If you plan on transmitting multiple lines, you should start with `dice:!!` from then on, everything send via that telnet session will have dice: prepended and thus be transmitted to dice.